jonjhmoon/AWS-Cloud-Infrastructure-Project/README.md

 ## Docker

-The application is packaged into a lightweight Docker image using a multi-step, reproducible build process.
+The application is packaged into a lightweight Docker image using a reproducible build process.

 Improvements made during development: